ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: ExpandNets

-where $V = S\cdot T$ and each intermediate matrix has a structure encoding a convolution.
-It can be verified that the resulting matrix will also have a convolution structure, with filter size $k\times k$.
+which encodes a convolution tensor.
+At test time, we can thus use the original compact network.
+Because it applies to any size $k$, we will refer to this strategy as \emph{expanding convolutional layers}.

-\textbf{Expanding convolutional kernels.} While $3 \times 3$ kernels have become increasingly popular in very deep architectures~\cite{he2016deep}, larger kernel sizes are often exploited in compact networks, so as to increase their expressiveness and their receptive fields.
-As illustrated in Figure~\ref{fig:blocks}~(right), $k\times k$ kernels with $k>3$ can be equivalently represented with a series of $L$ $3 \times 3$ convolutions, where
+{\bf Expanding $k\times k$ convolutions with $k>3$.} While $3 \times 3$ kernels are popular in very deep architectures~\citep{he2016deep}, larger kernel sizes are often exploited in compact networks, so as to increase their expressiveness and their receptive fields.
+As illustrated in Figure~\ref{fig:framework}, $k\times k$ kernels with $k>3$ can be equivalently represented with a series of $l$ $3 \times 3$ convolutions, where $l = (k-1)/2$.
+Note that $k$ is typically odd in CNNs.
+We then have

-As before, the number of channels in the intermediate $3 \times 3$ layers can be larger than that in the original $k \times k$ one, thus allowing us to linearly over-parametrize the model.
-Similarly to the fully-connected case, for an expansion rate $r$, we set the number of output channels of the first $3 \times 3$ layer to $P_1 = rM$ and that of the subsequent layers to $P_i = rN$.
-The same matrix-based strategy as before can then be used to algebraically compress the expanded kernels into the original $k \times k$ convolutional layer.
+As before, the number of channels in the intermediate layers can be larger than that in the original $k \times k$ one, thus allowing us to linearly over-parameterize the model.
+For an expansion rate $r$, we set the number of output channels of the first $3 \times 3$ layer to $p_1 = rm$ and that of the subsequent layers to $p_i = rn$.
+The same matrix-based strategy as before can be used to algebraically contract back the expanded unit into $\tF_{n \times m \times k \times k}$.
+We will refer to this strategy as \emph{expanding convolutional kernels}.